xsedla1y/digital-electronics-2/Project1/README.md

 Application of analog joy-stick (2 ADC channels, 1 push button), rotary encoder, and Digilent PmodCLP LCD module.

-## Členové týmu
+## Team members

-* Josef Komár 230271 (Zodpovědný za: program enkodéru, řízení LED a jejich blikání, video )
+* Josef Komár 230271 (Responsible for: encoder program, control of LEDs and their flashing, video)
-* Ondřej Sedlák 230312 (Zodpovědný za: program pro joystick, celková kompletace programu a odlazení, github dokumentace)
+* Ondřej Sedlák 230312 (Responsible for: joystick program, overall program completion and debugging, github documentation)

-## Popis hardwaru
+## Hardware description

-V našem projektu byla použita deska Arduino UNO, která je založená na AVR čipu ATMEGA328P.
-Dále jsou použity externí součástky, jako je např. analogový joystick, rotary enkodér, LCD displej keysight a 7 různých LED diod.
+In our project we use the Arduino UNO board, which is based on the ATMEGA328P AVR chip.
+External components are also used, such as an analog joystick, a rotary encoder, an agilent LCD display and 7 different colored LEDs.

 ![arduino uno pinout](images/arduino_pinout.png)